JJ/FOSDEM-lightning-2015/README.md

 time a presentation of the concept of low or no cost evolutionary computation.
 This presentation is adapted from the [IDC keynote](https://github.com/JJ/IDC-keynote), with the same structure, minus the crashes.
+It should be (maybe permanently) deployed at http://all-yr-c.herokuapp.com.

-# A presentation for IDC developed from node-js-getting-started
+# A presentation for FOSDEM developed from node-js-getting-started

 It was developed from a barebones Node.js app using [Express 4](http://expressjs.com/).